(V73.4) Bus occupant injured in collision with car, pick-up truck or van : person injured while boarding or alighting

 How does a doctor diagnose

-• Perform a physical examination to assess the patient's overall health.
+• Perform a physical exam to assess the extent of the injury.

 Treatment and Medical Assistance